First direct evidence of lightning on Mars detected

 The bolts were dry lightning, says Chris Ruf, a professor in the departments of Atmospheric, Oceanic and Space Sciences and Electrical Engineering and Computer Sciences.

-"What we saw on was a series of huge and sudden electrical discharges caused by a large dust storm," Ruf said.
+"What we saw on Mars was a series of huge and sudden electrical discharges caused by a large dust storm," Ruf said.
 "Clearly, there was no rain associated with the electrical discharges on Mars.
 However, the implied possibilities are exciting."

 Electric activity in Martian dust storms has important implications for Mars science, the researchers say.